 Working Papers

 Can Big Push Infrastructure Unlock Development?
-Evidence from Ethiopia (Job Market paper)
+Evidence from Ethiopia (Paper, Online Appendix, Supplementary Material)

 Roads are instrumental to market access.
 Electricity is a key technology for modern production.
-Both have been widely studied in isolation as potential drivers of development.
+Both have been widely studied in isolation.
 In reality, infrastructure investments are commonly bundled.
 How such big push infrastructure investments interact in causing economic development, however, is not well understood.
-To this end, I first develop a spatial general equilibrium model to understand how big push infrastructure investments may differ from isolated investments.
-Second, I track the large-scale road and electricity network expansions in Ethiopia over the last two decades and present causal reduced-form evidence confirming markedly different patterns: access to an all-weather road alone increases services employment, at the expense of manufacturing.
-In contrast, additionally electrified locations see large reversals in the manufacturing employment shares.
-Third, I leverage the model to structurally estimate the implied welfare effects of big push infrastructure investments.
-I find welfare in Ethiopia increased by at least 11% compared to no investments, while isolated counterfactual road (electrification) investments would have increased welfare by only 2% (0.7%).
-Both structural and reduced-form findings highlight that interactions of infrastructure investments are in fact material to economic development.
-Such interactions may be especially crucial to understand the contested effects of electrification.
+I track the large-scale road and electricity network expansions in Ethiopia over the last two decades.
+First, causal evidence confirms markedly different patterns: all-weather road access alone increases services employment, at the expense of manufacturing.
+In contrast, additionally electrified locations see large reversals in manufacturing employment.
+Second, I develop a spatial general equilibrium model with non-homothetic preferences to highlight how bundling infrastructure investments can affect aggregate welfare.
+Third, I structurally estimate the implied welfare effects of big push infrastructure investments.
+Compared to no investments, welfare in Ethiopia increased by at least 2.88%, while isolated counterfactual road (electrification) investments would have increased welfare by only 2.34% (0.44%).

 Work in Progress